bergshrund/AsciiArtify/README.md

-# Comparison of Kubernetes Distros
+# Benchmarking Kubernetes distributions for use in a local development environment.

+The next two tables contain general and feature comparisons of Kubernetes distributions that we are considering for integration into the local developer workspace.

 | **Aspect**                   | **Minikube**                                                               | **k3d (K3s in Docker)**                                     | **kind (Kubernetes in Docker)**                             |
 |------------------------------|---------------------------------------------------------------------------|-------------------------------------------------------------|------------------------------------------------------------|